XcooBee/example-spa-xck-app/README.md

-# example-spa-xck-app
+# Example Single Page Application using the XcooBee Cookie Kit web

-Example Single Page Application using the XcooBee Cookie Kit web
+Please see the cookie kit for detailed documentation.